excid3/rails/guides/source/getting_started.md

 ### Directory Structure

 Let's take a quick glance at the files and directories that are included in a new Rails application.
+You can open this folder in your code editor or run `ls -la` in your terminal to see the files and directories.

 | File/Folder | Purpose |
 | ----------- | ------- |